jdebened/oneUp/readme.md

 Scroll down to "Instructor registered courses" and click "Add"
 In the dropdown menus, select your user and your course
 Click "SAVE"

 In the top-left of the page, click "Home"
-Click "Users"
-Click on your username
-Scroll down to "Groups" and click on "Choose all"
-Scroll to the bottom of the page and click "SAVE"

-In the top-left of the page, click "Home"
 Scroll-down to "Badges", find "Course config params" and click "Add"